 On December 20, 2016, FYSB published a rule (45 CFR Part § 1351.23) to improve performance standards and program requirements for RHY Programs.
-This rule builds upon FYSB's existing policies and guidance to better support runaway and homeless youth by strengthening training and professional development for service providers, defining safe and appropriate exits from homelessness, requiring aftercare planning for Basic Center Program and Transitional Living Programss that covers at least 3 months for all youth exiting programs, and improving nondiscrimination protections for youth.
+This rule builds upon FYSB's existing policies and guidance to better support youth and young adults who have runaway or are experiencing homelessness by strengthening training and professional development for service providers, defining safe and appropriate exits from homelessness, requiring aftercare planning for Basic Center Program and Transitional Living Programs that covers at least 3 months for all youth exiting programs, and improving nondiscrimination protections for youth.
 The rule also clarifies statutory changes made to the RHY Act of 2008.
 All RHY recipients must comply with the requirements in the rule.